minjo1234/TIL/3.Resource/CS/SAA/Private vs Public IP (IPv4).md

 - If you need to have a fixed public IP for your instance, you need an Elastic IP
 - An Elastic IP is a public IPv4 IP you own as long as you don't delete it
 - You can attach it to one instance at a time

+- With an Elastic address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account